ktana33/efe-iit-non-equivalence/README.md

 - at `eta = 0.75`, the reciprocal two-cycle has `phi_s = 0.6580828133` ibits and `G2 = 0.3774437511` bits, while the disconnected self-copy control has `phi_s = 0`;
 - at `eta = 0.75`, both single three-cycles have `phi_s = 0.4935621100` ibits, whereas all four multicycle three-node architectures have `phi_s = 0`;
 - the maximum PyPhi-versus-analytic discrepancies are at floating-point precision for the reported checks.

-## Scope

-This archive is deliberately minimal.
-It does **not** include:

-- manuscript figures or figure-generation scripts;
-- Jupyter notebooks;
-- Python caches or temporary files;
-- a copy of the PyPhi repository;
-- a copy of the `intrinsic-information` repository.

-Those third-party projects are referenced by version/commit rather than redistributed here.

 ## License